 Office phone: x2204

 Kylie uses archaeology and ethnohistory to reconstruct state development and its impacts on marginalized people’s lives.
 Her research focuses on ancient domestic economies, how they articulate with larger political economies in states, and what that tells us about community cooperation and resistance to imperial rule.
 She currently carries out this research in highland Peru, focusing on the pre-Inca to Spanish Colonial periods (c.
 1000-1700 CE).
-Her dissertation was a study of forcibly migrated retainer populations serving Inca nobles near the imperial capital (Maras, Cuzco), and sought to understand how labor was coerced through multiple strategies.
-Recently, she has directed two postdoctoral excavation research projects: the first was a study of households within a neighboring community (Anta, Cuzco) allied with the Inca, to contrast migrant experiences with those of cooperative locals.
-The second is an ongoing study of a rival to the burgeoning Inca state that occupied the Maras region prior to the establishment of the retainer settlement.
+Her major projects include an interdisciplinary study of forcibly migrated retainer populations serving Inca nobles near the imperial capital (Maras, Cuzco); this research seeks to understand how labor was coerced through multiple managerial strategies.
+She has also directed excavations on households within a neighboring community (Anta, Cuzco) allied with the Inca, to contrast migrant experiences with those of cooperative locals.
+And her current project is an ongoing study of a rival to the burgeoning Inca state that occupied the Maras region prior to the establishment of the retainer settlement.

 Professor at Beloit Since: 2013